DSoftTechnology/ADS-FDA-Pool3/README.md

 * Created automated tests to verify all user-facing functionality
 * Test Plan finalized on 25 June 2015
 * Testing team session planned for Friday, 26 June 2015 using multiple mobile devices and various operating systems with users unfamiliar with system and development
-* All web forms were tested for browser compatibility on major browsers
+* All web forms tested for compatibility on major browsers

-Tests are documented in ...ADS-FDA-Pool3/tree/master/Test
+Tests documented in ...ADS-FDA-Pool3/tree/master/Test

 ###l) Used Continuous Integration System to automate tests and continuous deployed to IaaS / PaaS provider

 Deployed on ADS protype on Microsoft Azure, an Iaas / PaaS provider.
 Azure supports a selection of operating systems, programming languages, frameworks, tools, databases and devices: runs apps with JavaScript, Python, .NET, PHP, Java, Node.js.
-The ADS protype deployment is fully automated using TeamCity.
+ADS protype deployment is fully automated using TeamCity.
 Commits pushed to Github trigger a TeamCity build process which will pull the latest code, install / update dependencies (NuGet packages), run NUnit and code coverage.
-If all build steps are succesful, the build artifacts are then packaged as a docker image and deployed onto the staging Linux host for QA / Integration tests.
-After success in QA, the automated deployment to Azure Production Linux host is manually triggered in TeamCity.
+If all build steps are succesful, build artifacts are packaged as a docker image and deployed onto staging Linux host for QA / Integration tests.
+After success in QA, the automated deployment to Azure Production Linux host is triggered in TeamCity.

 Documented in ADS-FDA-Pool3 / Deployment.md

 ###m) Used Configuration Management

-* Github (Source Control) - Used Github's built-in configuration management and control capabilities to ensure all documentation and artifacts were versioned, branched and commited with all changes; all software versions were commited and a TeamCity build process pulled the latest code from Github, installed / updated dependencies (NuGet packages), ran NUnit tests and performed code coverage assessment.
+* Github (Source Control) - Used Github's built-in configuration management and control capabilities to ensure all documentation and artifacts were versioned, branched and commited with all changes; all software versions were commited and  TeamCity build process pulled latest code from Github, installed / updated dependencies (NuGet packages), ran NUnit tests and performed code coverage assessment.

-* TeamCity (Continuous Integration) - all builds can be tagged
+* TeamCity (Continuous Integration) - all builds versioned and tagged

 ###n) Used Continuous Monitoring

-Using Azure Web Apps as a Platform as a Service (PaaS) comes with built-in continuous monitoring of CPU, Memory, Bandwith, HTTP errors, Response times, Page Requests.
-Alerts can be configured as well as automatic scaling of the underlying infrastructure based on the metrics.
+Using Azure Web Apps as a PaaS comes with built-in continuous monitoring of CPU, Memory, Bandwith, HTTP errors, Response times, Page Requests.
+Alerts can be configured as well as automatic scaling of underlying infrastructure based on metrics.
 Reference Web Apps Dashboard here: https://azure.microsoft.com/en-us/documentation/articles/web-sites-monitor/

 TBD - need to state what we set up in Azure (what settings?)

 ###o) Deploy software in a container

-Deployed solution in a container using Docker.
+Deployed solution in container using Docker.
 Docker is an open-source project that automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux.

 ###p) Install and run prototype on another machine

-The included docker file can be used to recreate the docker image from the source code and deploy to any Linux OS that supports docker hosting.
-For development purposes, the source code can simply be opened with MonoDevelop and run using the built-in XSP webserver.
+The included docker file can be used to recreate docker image from source code and deploy to any Linux OS that supports docker hosting.
+For development purposes, source code can simply be opened with MonoDevelop and run using the built-in XSP webserver.
 See http://www.monodevelop.com for details on setting up a development environment

 ###q) Prototype and underlying platforms used to create and run prototype are openly licensed and free of charge